dirigible-io/dirigible-io.github.io/docs-help/docs/development/extensions/template.md

 };
 ```

-* `name` is the exact name of the template, which will be shown in drop-down boxes
+* `name` - The exact name of the template, which will be shown in drop-down boxes.
-* `description` text associated with the template
+* `description` - Text associated with the template.
-* `extension` optional, if present the template will be shown only if a given file with the specified extension is selected
+* `extension` - Optional, if present the template will be shown only if a given file with the specified extension is selected.
-* `sources` the list of the templates which will be used during the generation phase
+* `sources` - The list of the templates which will be used during the generation phase.
-  * `location` the relative path to the template
+  * `location` - The relative path to the template.
-  * `action` the type of the processing which will be used for this templates
+  * `action` - The type of the processing which will be used for this templates.
-  * `rename` if renaming of the target artefact will be needed
+  * `rename` - If renaming of the target artifact will be needed.
-  * `engine` the template engine which will be used for this template -  "mustache" (default), "velocity" and "javascript"
+  * `engine` - The template engine which will be used for this template - "mustache" (default), "velocity" and "javascript".
-  * `start` and `end` tags if the default "{{" and "}}" are not applicable
+  * `start` and `end` - Tags if the default "{{" and "}}" are not applicable.
-  * `handler` the javascript transformation service, in case of `javascript` engine
+  * `handler` - The javascript transformation service, in case of `javascript` engine.
-* `parameters` the list of parameters if any which will be passed to the generator
+* `parameters` - The list of parameters if any which will be passed to the generator.

 The project structure in this case should look like this: